0xPolygon/polygon-docs/docs/pos/architecture/bor/index.md

 ### Validators in Polygon's Proof-of-Stake System

-In Polygon's Proof-of-Stake (PoS) framework, participants can stake Matic tokens on a designated Ethereum smart contract, known as the "staking contract," to become validators.
-Active validators on Heimdall are eligible for selection as block producers through the `bor` module.
+In Polygon's Proof-of-Stake (PoS) framework, participants can stake MATIC tokens on a designated Ethereum smart contract, known as the "staking contract," to become validators.
+Active validators on Heimdall are eligible for selection as block producers through the Bor module.

 ### Span: Defining Validator Sets and Voting Power